 1. Cosmetic dental procedures are only for looks.

-For example, while dental bonding can be used to improve the appearance of chipped or discoloured teeth, it can also be used to protect exposed tooth roots due to receding gums.
+For example, while dental bonding can be used to alter the appearance of chipped or discoloured teeth, it can also be used to protect exposed tooth roots due to receding gums.
 Covering those roots is an integral step in restoring gum tissue – and helping you feel relief from gum sensitivity that often accompanies gum disease.

 Dental implant surgery can help restore the appearance of your smile by filling the gaps left by missing teeth, but it also serves a very real functional purpose: implants help prevent the surrounding teeth from shifting out of position into the gap, which in turn helps prevent other oral health problems.